lzhuor/net-promoter-score-collector/README.md

-THIS DOC IS WIP.

 # net-promoter-score-collector

 This is a [NPS](https://www.medallia.com/net-promoter-score/) collector.

-This project is built with [Spring Data](https://spring.io/guides/gs/accessing-data-mongodb/) and Spring Boot to serve static assets (survey site) and Object Mapping MongoDb objects.
+This project is built with [Spring Data](https://spring.io/guides/gs/accessing-data-mongodb/) and Spring Boot.
+Backed by MongoDB as storage.
+It's also my first try out with [Vue](https://vuejs.org/) + [Vuex](https://vuex.vuejs.org/en/intro.html).

 With the power of Spring Boot starter, you can boost this app in a minute by following: